-Artificial Intelligence and the Hiring
+Artificial Intelligence in the Workplace

 The use of Artificial Intelligence (AI) is becoming increasingly prevalent in the hiring process.
 It is important for workers to be aware of how this impacts them.
 This page provides information on how AI is being used in the hiring process, its impact on employers and workers, and state laws that have been enacted to protect workers.